-Lori J. Howell, MS, BSN, RN, is the Executive Director for the Center for Fetal Diagnosis and Treatment.
+Lori J. Howell, DNP, RN, MS, is the Executive Director for the Center for Fetal Diagnosis and Treatment.
 Less formally, she is known as the “glue” that connects the many working parts of this complex center.
 She is a familiar and much-loved face and voice to thousands of families served by the program.

 For more than 30 years, Howell has been committed to ensuring the highest standard of care for families facing birth defects.
 She, along with many members of the Center team, has been a force in advancing the field of fetal treatment from its inception.
 At the University of California, San Francisco Medical Center, Howell served as the very first fetal surgery nurse coordinator for that institution’s nascent fetal program.
 While at UCSF, as the Clinical Nurse Specialist for Pediatric Surgery, she also developed the pediatric pain management, tracheostomy and clean intermittent catheterization programs and worked to champion education for patient families.